Saint Vincent's Catholic Medical Centers: Closing

 In 2005, under financial pressure from its charity involvements and rising costs, the SVCMC system filed for bankruptcy.
 The system launched an aggressive reorganization effort, selling or transferring its money-losing facilities and focusing development on its main hospital, which allowed it to emerge from bankruptcy in the summer of 2007.
 In the name of modernizing and restructuring, it also announced plans to build a new Manhattan hospital across the street, with a planned opening set for 2011.
-Part of this redevelopment was to include construction of a billion-dollar residential condominium by the Rudin real estate family.
+Part of the redevelopment was to include construction of a billion-dollar residential condominium by the Rudin real estate family.
 The plan was a source of contention with several neighborhood groups, such as the Greenwich Village Society for Historic Preservation and the Municipal Art Society.
-The Landmarks Preservation Commission approved the residential components of the plan in July 2009, but by then residential development financing was no longer available because of the global financial crisis.
+The Landmarks Preservation Commission approved the residential components of the plan in July 2009, but by then residential development financing was no longer available because of the Great Recession.

-The New York State Department of Health said there is no need for an acute care hospital in Greenwich Village.
+The New York State Department of Health has said there was no need for an acute care hospital in Greenwich Village.

 St. Vincent's announced on January 27, 2010, that its financial situation had soured further and desperate measures would be required to keep the hospital open.
 Senators, city council members and congressional representatives all became involved in attempting to save the hospital.
 A Greater New York Hospital Association spokesman pointed to health budget cuts in Albany.
-The hospital entered discussions with Continuum Health Partners (the parent corporation of Beth Israel Medical Center, St. Luke's-Roosevelt Hospital Center, and New York Eye and Ear Infirmary) and with Mount Sinai Hospital to consider taking ownership of the hospital, but both ultimately declined.
+The hospital began discussions with Continuum Health Partners (the parent corporation of Beth Israel Medical Center, St. Luke's-Roosevelt Hospital Center, and New York Eye and Ear Infirmary) and with Mount Sinai Hospital to consider taking ownership of the hospital but both declined.